speakcare/spkc-ehr-schema/project/speakcare_high_level_architecture.md

 - **Type:** Framework.
 - **Purpose:** Replace PII with placeholders and ensure audit logging.
 - **Features:**
-   - Detect and replace PII in free-text data.
+   - Detects and replaces PII in free-text data.
    - Maintain audit logs for compliance tracking.
 - **Deployment considerations:**
    - Containers as we need persistent storage